 Poindexter, J. (2012).
 Set Culture Free.
 Mises Daily.
 Access at http://mises.org/daily/5844/Set-Culture-Free

-radicalmilitantlibrarian asked: The tram lady is also charged for an offense "with intent to cause fear or provocation of violence" due to having allegedly hit another passenger on the shoulder during the incident.
+radicalmilitantlibrarian said: The tram lady is also charged for an offense "with intent to cause fear or provocation of violence" due to having allegedly hit another passenger on the shoulder during the incident.
 The legal theory behind that is that free speech does not confer a right to make others fear that you might attack them or to create a real and present danger of imminent violence.
 (I.e., free speech does not cover threats.)
 The charge might be somewhat dubious given the facts of the case, but the theory is solid.

 George Reisman (2011, December 21st) discusses freedom of speech in his article Free Speech & Occupy Wallstreet.
 In this article Reisman points out the hypocrisy of Occupy Wallstreet Protester’s claims to supposed violation to freedom of speech.
 Their claim, in essence, was that any attempt by the police to eject them from Zuccotti Park would in effect violate their constitutional right to freedom of speech.